 Last year, I finally decided to visit the Slovak capital Bratislava because I wanted to get to know more about my cultural roots and this small overlooked place in Eastern Europe.

-Continue reading “In search of my roots: Bratislava, Slovakia”
+Continue reading “In Search of my Roots in Bratislava, Slovakia”

 you embrace me